The Neuro-Economic Gap: How State Gambling Laws Are Exploiting the Developing Brain

 The insurance industry understands this biological reality well.
 Actuarial data drives significant premium increases for drivers under twenty-five.
 Insurers recognize that younger individuals possess higher risk profiles and lower impulse control.
 This statistical certainty dictates the cost of coverage.
 While the insurance industry raises prices to mitigate risk, the sports betting industry utilizes these same biological traits to maximize revenue.

-One sector prices for safety while the other harvests for profit.
+One sector prices for safety, while the other harvests for profit.

 The Biological Threshold

-It (literally) functions as reward-seeking on steroids.
+It functions as reward seeking on steroids.

-Sportsbooks understand this biological vulnerability.
+Sportsbooks recognize this biological vulnerability.
 Marketing campaigns target this specific age group.
 Operators focus on college campuses.
 They seek students with access to liquid capital.
 This capital often includes student loans.
 Young men divert educational funding into digital sportsbooks while their biological filters remain under construction.

 The Campus Epidemic